ember-learn/ember-blog/source/2020-07-29-ember-3-20-released.md

 ### Changes in Ember Data 3.20

-In addition to a new feature, this release also includes some performance optimizations for visiting relating records and updating a has-many relationship.
+In addition to a new feature, this release also includes some performance optimizations for visiting relating records and updating has-many relationships.

 #### New Features (1)

 ##### `isEmbeddedRecordsMixinCompatible`

-Previously, if you used the `EmbeddedRecordsMixin` and `JSONAPISerializer` together, the app would show a warning.
+Previously, if you used the `EmbeddedRecordsMixin` and `JSONAPISerializer` together, the app would show a warning that this combination did not work.
-However, some developers may have APIs that support this combination.
+However, some developers may have APIs that would have theoretically been compatible.
 For those use cases, you can now set `this.isEmbeddedRecordsMixinCompatible = true` in the serializer, and you will no longer see the warning.

 For apps that mistakenly use the `EmbeddedRecordsMixin` and `JSONAPISerializer` together, without setting the boolean, the app will now assert instead of warn.